Neuropsychological Evaluation FAQ

 - It is helpful if the patient can provide records of previous neurodiagnostic testing (e.g., brain scans such as CT or MRI scans) and/or results from previous neuropsychological evaluations if completed at another hospital or institution.

-It is the goal of the neuropsychologist to get the best possible picture of the patient's current functioning.
-Several things can interfere with this goal, for instance if the patient is:
+It is the goal of the neuropsychologist to get the best possible picture of the patient’s current functioning.
+Several things can interfere with this goal such as if the patient is:

 Patients should let the examiner know if they anticipate that any of these issues are likely to interfere with the evaluation.

-It is important to get a good night's rest before evaluation.
-Patient's who live far away might consider spending the evening prior to the evaluation at a local hotel or with friends/family rather than getting up and driving/flying most of the night to get to the appointment.
+It is important to get a good night’s rest before evaluation.
+Patients who live far away might consider spending the evening prior to the evaluation at a local hotel or with friends or family rather than getting up and driving or flying most of the night to get to the appointment.
 Patients are encouraged not to consume any alcohol 24 hours prior to the evaluation.
-If taking sleep medicine, patients should check with their doctor whether it might affect test performance the next day
+If taking sleep medicine, patients should check with their doctor whether it might affect test performance the next day.

-Patients should not worry about whether they will "pass" the tests.
-The tests cannot be passed or failed; instead they describe how well persons performs relative to peers.
+Patients should not worry about whether they will “pass” the tests.
+The tests cannot be passed or failed; instead they describe how well a person performs relative to peers.